dustinpfister/blog_posts/_posts/express.md

 });
 ```

-For more on [using ejs with express.js](/2018/05/25/express-rendering-with-ejs/) I have a post on that.

 ### 6.2 - Sending a file to be displayed in the browser as a response with res.sendFile

+I have a [full post on the sendFile method here](/2018/06/13/express-response-send-file/) if you want to know more.

 If for some reason I want to send just a single file as a response I can do that with the send file method.
 This will work in a similar fashion as setting up a static file path, but can be used to just serve up a single file, and not a whole folder.